tomcatling/e-c-notebooks/README.md

 ./run_remote_server.sh
 ```

-Remember that notebooks which you develop remotely do not exist in the repository until you add them!
+Remember that notebooks which you develop remotely do not exist in the repository unless you add them.
+Adding them from the remote machine is more difficult because the `notebooks` directory is not set up as a git repository.

 For running a job remotely from your local machine:
 ```bash